The always engaging Donna the Buffalo have a new album called “Dance in the Street,” to be released this week.

 Podcast 21 The Milk Carton Kids and Seth Timbs

-In this episode of the Americana Music News Podcast, Joey Ryan and Kenneth Pattengale talk about their shared career, the mixed blessing of being compared to Simon and Garfunkel and their rich new album “All the Things That I Did and All the Things That I Didn’t Do.”
+In this episode of the Americana Music News Podcast, The Milk Carton Kids – Joey Ryan and Kenneth Pattengale – talk about the duo’s career, the mixed blessing of being compared to Simon and Garfunkel and their rich new album “All the Things That I Did and All the Things That I Didn’t Do.”